 - Thanks to the serial links, the Data Plane supports multiple topologies, including mesh, star, and double star.
 This brings a lot of flexibility to the system and allows for optimizing the system for performance, reliability, or both.

 - There are several modules defined in the standard, including: Controller, Payload, Peripheral, and Switch.
 At bare minimum, a SpaceVPX system consists of one controller and one payload or peripheral.
-The figure below shows the pins definition for two widely used profiles:
+The figure at the end of this page shows the pins definition for two widely used profiles.

 - The two slot profiles shown above specify the way the pins in the SpaceVPX connector are assigned to the different Planes defined in the standard.
 For example, the SLT3-CON-2F8T-14.6.1 profile has 8 TPs (4 differential pairs each) to control the activity in the subsystem through the Control Plane and the SLT3-PAY-2F1Q2T-14.2.1 has only 2 Pipes for redundancy.
 Both profiles have only 2 Data Plane FPs (8 differential pairs each).
 In addition, the SLT3-CON-2F8T-14.6.1 profile drives the signals that are connected to the Space Utility Management module (SpaceUM), such as clocks and resets of the Utility Plane.